 Symptoms, which usually begin four to six days after infection and last for up to 10 days, may include

-Skin rash, which appears three to four days after the onset of fever
+Skin rash, which appears two to five days after the onset of fever

 Mild bleeding (such a nose bleed, bleeding gums, or easy bruising)